ezplanet/heatpump/README.md

-# Viessman Vitocal 100A Heatpump Telemetry
+# Viessman Vitocal 100A, Rinnai Shimanto, Thermocold MEX Vsx - Heatpump Telemetry

 ## Purpose
-The purpose of this service is to make Viessmann Vitocal 100A telemetry available to IoT services and monitors
+The purpose of this service is to make Viessmann Vitocal 100A, Rinnai Shimanto, Thermocold MEX Vsx series heatpumps telemetry available to IoT services and monitors

 ## Description
 This service reads the MODBUS communications between a Viessmann Remote Touch Controller (master) and a Vitocal 100A heatpump (slave) and posts heatpump data in json format to an MQTT topic.